CMBSciPol/MICMAC/docs/source/toolbox.rst

 The toolbox module contains a collection of utility functions related to simple statistical computations or the handling of spherical harmonics based objects.

 .. autosummary::
-   :toctree: _autosummary
+   :toctree: micmac/toolbox/
-   :maxdepth: 2
+   :maxdepth: 3

-   micmac/toolbox/*
+   toolbox/*